1kohei1/sd-scheduler/memo.md

 - [ ] After successful presentation schedule, present dialog and navigate user to calendar page
 - [x] Let students pick what date to schedule like picking SD 2 faculties
 - [ ] Send cancel email when group updates the presentation to different faculties
-- [ ] Present dialog after the identity is verified during scheduling presentation
 - [ ] Create error response model and make it clear how the error reponse looks like (Need to handle network problem as well)

 Feature requests from Dr. Heinrich